ouaibe/dreo-cloudcutter/README.md

 # Disclaimer

 This information is provided for educational purposes only, I'm not responsible if you break, or brick your equipment following some instructions provided herein (see [License](LICENSE)).
-It is very likely that you will do so, and at the very least you should be prepared to connect via UART to your device.
+It is very likely that you will do so, and at the very least you should be prepared to connect via UART to your device. ⚠️🚨 DO NOT use any of this information to try and OTA on [another Dreo fan](#does-this-work-with-other-dreo-pilot-max-dbtf04s-dttf04s-or-other-dreo-fans).

 # Thanks